How to Make Cayenne Pepper Powder

 How to grow cayenne peppers

-I babied the two remaining plants, keeping them potted in my herb garden for awhile until the grasshopper infestation in the raised bed garden died down a bit.
+I babied the surviving plants, keeping them potted in my herb garden for awhile until the grasshopper infestation in the vegetable garden died down a bit.

 Cayennes are commonly grown as annuals, and the seeds are usually started indoors about 6 to 8 weeks before your last spring frost.